SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A ⟮c19;Command Palette⟯ often also shows ⟮c20;the direct keyboard shortcuts⟯.
 A ⟮c21;Command Palette⟯ generally appears as ⟮c22;a modal⟯ floating in ⟮c23;the upper center⟯ of the window.
-Following ⟮c24;Sublime text and VSCode⟯, ⟮c25;many applications have adapted⟯ ⟮c26;the Command Palette⟯.
+Following ⟮c24;Sublime text and VSCode⟯, ⟮c25;many applications have adapted⟯ ⟮c26;the Command Palette⟯. vscodes command palette/quick open menu features modes that search and only navigate once enter is pressed, and modes (called go to) that navigate immediately when typing

 Shortcut to open command palette|Platform
 ⟮c11;⟦⌘⟧ ⟦⇧⟧ P⟯|⟮c12;VSCode, Chrome Devtools⟯